 Study of Christianities, Religions of Latin America, Theories of Religion, Native American Religions

-Garry Sparks holds a BA from Austin College (Sherman, Texas) in Philosophy and Spanish, an MA in Latin American Studies from the University of Texas at Austin, and an MDiv and PhD in Religious Studies and Theology from the University of Chicago where he also taught in the College and the Writing Program.
+Garry Sparks holds a BA from Austin College (Sherman, Texas) in Philosophy and Spanish, an MA in Latin American Studies (Anthropology and History) from the University of Texas at Austin, and an MDiv and PhD in Religious Studies from the University of Chicago where he also taught in the College and the Writing Program.
 Prior to George Mason University, he taught Humanities and Theology in the Honors College at Valparaiso University (Indiana), and then was Assistant Professor of Humanities and Global Study of Christianity at the University of Louisville (Kentucky).

 His previous publications include two books: The Americas' First Theologies (Oxford University Press, 2017) and Rewriting Maya Religion (University Press of Colorado, 2019).
 His third book project, in collaboration with Dr. Frauke Sachse (Dumbarton Oaks), will be a critical edition of the Kislak 1015 manuscript tentatively titled "A Priest's Notebook among Highland Maya: Early Vernacular Theology and Pastoral Ethnography in the Americas," supported by the Library of Congress, Jay I. Kislak Foundation, and the National Endowment for the Humanities.
 See, for example, Humanities (Winter 2018); and Library of Congress "Pic of the Week" (March 2018).